Senior Lecturer, Member Gambling and Addictions Research Centre

 Memberships and Affiliations:

-Honorary Research Fellow, School of Psychology, The University of Auckland, Auckland, NZ
+- Honorary Research Fellow, School of Psychology, The University of Auckland

-Jason completed a PhD in behavioural psychology at the The University of Auckland, this research was recognised by the American Psychological Association as being the outstanding dissertation in that area.
+Jason completed a PhD in behavioural psychology at the The University of Auckland which was recognised by the American Psychological Association as being the outstanding dissertation in that area.
 He then undertook Post-Doctoral work at the Liggins Institute of The University of Auckland studying the effects of early-life nutrition on learning and development.
-Jason has also worked in policy and research areas with the Ministry of Health, and Manukau Institute of Technology.
+Jason has also worked in policy and research areas with the New Zealand Ministry of Health, and Manukau Institute of Technology prior to joining Auckland University of Technology (AUT).

-Jason is currently Psychology Head of Discipline, a member of AUT's Gambling and Addictions Research Centre, and an associate editor with two international journals.
-He undertakes research in a range of applied and experimental areas with colleagues at AUT, and externally with colleagues at The University of Auckland, and The University of Lincoln (United Kingdom).
+Jason has served the University in several capacities – as Psychology Programme Leader, on Faculty and Conjoint Boards of Studies, Faculty Committees and as Head of Psychology.
+He is a member of AUT's Gambling and Addictions Research Centre and an associate editor of two international journals (International Gambling Studies, International Journal of Mental Health and Addiction).
+Jason undertakes research in a range of applied and experimental areas of psychology and public health with colleagues at AUT and at The University of Auckland, and internationally with colleagues at The University of Lincoln (United Kingdom).

 Behavioural Psychology, Biological Psychology, Health Psychology

-His current research is focused on the impacts of harmful gambling on vulnerable groups, electronic gaming machine gambling, the experiences of caregivers, noise sensitivity among clinical populations, and experimental studies of choice.
+Jason’s current research is currently (but not exclusively) focused on the impacts of harmful gambling on vulnerable groups, electronic gaming machine gambling, links between harmful gambling and violence, the experiences of caregivers, noise sensitivity among clinical populations, and experimental studies of choice/decision making.

-Landon, J., Palmer du Preez, K., Bellringer, M., Abbott, M., & Roberts, A. (in press).
+Landon, J., Palmer du Preez, K., Bellringer, M., Abbott, M., & Roberts, A. (2017).
 On the feasibility of in-venue observations of EGM gamblers and game characteristics.
-Journal of Gambling Issues
+Journal of Gambling Issues.

 Shepherd, D., Landon, J., & Goedeke, S. (2017).
 Symptom severity, caregiver stress, and intervention helpfulness assessed using ratings from parents caring for a child with autism.
 Autism